kelj0/LearningPython/README.md

 changeA(a)
 # This indeed changes a to 20 :)

-def testFoo(incomingVariable):
+def testfunction(incomingVariable):
     return incomingVariable

-sendingVariable = "Here comes nothing" testFoo(sendingVariable)
+sendingVariable = "Here comes nothing" testfunction(sendingVariable)
-# This calls testFoo and sends "sendingVariable" , function recives variable(makes copy)
+# This calls testfunction and sends "sendingVariable" , function recives variable(makes copy)
 # and calls it "incomingVariable" in his scope

 #--------------------------------